RebelToolbox/RebelDocumentation/contributing/updating_the_api_documentation.rst

 contribute.

-**Important:** If you plan to make large changes, you should create an issue on the `Rebel Documenation repository <https://github.com/RebelToolbox/RebelDocumentation>`_ or comment on an existing issue.
+**Important:** If you plan to make large changes, you should create an issue on the `Rebel Documentation repository <https://github.com/RebelToolbox/RebelDocumentation>`_ or comment on an existing issue.
 Doing so lets others know you're already taking care of a given class.